Phil England

 Variant:

-- George Monbiot vs. James Lovelock (Spring 2007 – NB Please ignore footnote #19 which was inserted by the editor and does not represent my opinion)
+- George Monbiot vs. James Lovelock (Spring 2007 – NB Footnote #19 was inserted by the editor and does not represent my opinion)

 - Climate Change Prognosis and Courses of Action (Spring 2003)